soumyajitchattopadhyay/SmartNav-Arduino-Car/README.md

-Arduino Autobot Workshop Project
+🚗 SmartNav Arduino Car

+An autonomous line-following and obstacle-avoiding robot, custom-built with an Arduino UNO.

+Suggestion: You can replace the link above with a GIF of your car in action!

+About This Project

-This repository contains the firmware for an autonomous robotic cart built on the Arduino UNO platform.
-The project demonstrates a hands-on implementation of an embedded system capable of real-time path tracking and obstacle avoidance, showcasing skills in robotics, microcontroller programming, and control systems.
+This repository contains the firmware and documentation for the SmartNav Arduino Car, an autonomous vehicle built from the ground up.
+This project demonstrates a practical application of embedded systems for real-time path tracking and collision avoidance, showcasing skills in microcontroller programming, sensor integration, and robotics.

-Features
+✨ Key Features

-Autonomous Navigation: The robot can navigate a predefined path by following a black line on a white surface.
+Path Navigation: Utilizes two independent IR sensors underneath the chassis to accurately track and follow a black line on a contrasting surface.

-Obstacle Avoidance: Utilizes ultrasonic and IR proximity sensors to detect and maneuver around obstacles in its path.
+Obstacle Avoidance: Equipped with a forward-facing HC-SR04 ultrasonic sensor to detect objects in its path and execute an avoidance maneuver.

-Sensor Fusion: Implements a priority-based control system where obstacle avoidance overrides line-following behavior to ensure collision-free operation.

-PID Control: A Proportional-Integral-Derivative (PID) control algorithm is used for smooth and adaptive line tracking, dynamically adjusting motor speeds to correct any deviation from the path.

-Embedded Systems Design: The entire system is controlled by an Arduino UNO microcontroller programmed in C++.
+Visual Status Indicator: A unique dual-LED system provides real-time feedback on the car's operational state:

+🟢 Green LED: Solid light indicates the car is actively moving and following the path.

+🟡 Yellow LED: Blinks intermittently when the car is stopped (in neutral) but still powered on.

+Stable & Smooth Maneuverability: A ball caster wheel at the front provides a stable third point of contact, allowing for smooth, low-friction turns and pivots.

-Hardware Components
+🛠️ Hardware Components

-Chassis: 2WD Robotic Cart Chassis
+Component

+Item

+Purpose

+Microcontroller

-Microcontroller: Arduino UNO R3
+Arduino UNO R3

+The "brain" of the robot

+Motor Driver

-Motor Driver: L298N Motor Driver Module
+L298N Motor Driver Module

+Controls the speed and direction of motors

+Chassis

-Motors: 2 x DC Geared Motors
+2WD Robotic Car Chassis with DC Geared Motors

+The body and drivetrain of the robot

+Path Sensing

+2 x IR Infrared Line Follower Sensors

+To detect the black line for navigation

-Obstacle Detection:
+Obstacle Sensing

 1 x HC-SR04 Ultrasonic Sensor

-1 x IR Proximity/Obstacle Sensor

-Line Tracking: 1 x TCRT5000 3-Channel IR Line Follower Sensor Array

-Power Supply: 7.4V Li-ion Battery Pack or 9V Battery

-Software & Libraries

-IDE: Arduino IDE

-Language: C++

-Libraries: No external libraries are required.
-The code uses the standard Arduino core functions.

-Code Structure

-The main Arduino sketch (autobot_controller.ino) is organized into several key sections:

-Pin Definitions & Constants:

-Defines the Arduino pins connected to motors and sensors.

-Sets constants for PID gains, motor speeds, and obstacle detection thresholds.

-setup():

-Initializes serial communication for debugging.

-Configures all pins (motors, sensors) as either INPUT or OUTPUT.

-Ensures the robot is stationary on startup.

-loop():

-This is the main control loop that runs continuously.

-It first checks for obstacles using the ultrasonic and IR proximity sensors.
-This check is given the highest priority.

-If an obstacle is detected, it calls the obstacleAvoidance() function.

-If no obstacle is present, it calls the lineFollowing() function to continue tracking the path.

-Core Logic Functions:

-lineFollowing(): Reads data from the 3-channel IR sensor array.
-It calculates an error value based on the robot's position relative to the line.
-This error is fed into the PID algorithm to calculate a correction value, which then adjusts the left and right motor speeds to steer the robot back onto the line.

-obstacleAvoidance(): A simple but effective function that stops the robot, reverses for a short duration, turns right to avoid the obstacle, and then stops again, allowing the main loop to resume control.

-getUltrasonicDistance(): A helper function that triggers the HC-SR04 sensor and returns the measured distance in centimeters.

-Motor Control Functions:

-A set of low-level functions (moveForward, moveBackward, turnLeft, turnRight, stopMotors) provide direct control over the L298N motor driver, making the main logic cleaner and more readable.

-How to Use

-Assemble the Hardware: Connect all the sensors, motor driver, and motors to the Arduino UNO as defined in the autobot_controller.ino file.

-Upload the Code: Open the autobot_controller.ino sketch in the Arduino IDE.

-Select Board and Port: Go to Tools > Board and select "Arduino Uno".
-Then, go to Tools > Port and select the correct port for your device.

-Compile and Upload: Click the upload button to flash the firmware to the Arduino.

-Power On: Power the robot using the battery pack.

-Test: Place the robot on a surface with a black line and observe its line-following and obstacle-avoidance behaviors.
-You can open the Serial Monitor (Tools > Serial Monitor) at a baud rate of 9600 to see debug messages.

-Conclusion

-This project serves as a practical demonstration of fundamental robotics concepts, including sensor integration, control algorithms, and autonomous decision-making in an embedded system.
+To detect objects in front of the car

+Status Display

+1 x Green LED, 1 x Yellow LED

+Visual feedback on the car's state

+Stability

+1 x Metal Ball Caster Wheel

+Provides a smooth pivot point

+Power

+7.4V Li-ion Battery Pack or 9V Battery

+Powers the entire system

+🧠 How It Works

+The robot's logic operates on a simple but effective priority system: safety first.

+Check for Obstacles: The loop() function continuously pings the ultrasonic sensor to measure the distance to any object in front.
+This is the highest priority action.

+Avoid or Follow:

+If an obstacle is detected within a predefined threshold (e.g., 15 cm), the car immediately stops, reverses, turns to navigate around the object, and then attempts to resume its task.
+The yellow "neutral" LED blinks during this maneuver.

+If the path is clear, the robot reads the values from the two bottom-facing IR sensors.
+By comparing the readings, it determines its position relative to the black line and adjusts the speed of the left and right wheels to steer itself correctly.
+The green "moving" LED stays lit.

+🚀 Getting Started

+1. Assemble the Hardware

+Connect all sensors, the L298N motor driver, and the LEDs to the Arduino UNO as defined by the pin constants in the .ino sketch file.

+2. Upload the Firmware

+Open the firmware sketch in the Arduino IDE.

+Go to Tools > Board and select "Arduino Uno".

+Go to Tools > Port and select the correct COM port for your device.

+Click the Upload button.

+3. Power On and Test

+Power the robot with your battery pack.

+Place the car on a surface with a black line path.

+Watch it go!
+You can test the obstacle avoidance by placing your hand in front of the ultrasonic sensor.

+To see debug messages, open the Serial Monitor at a baud rate of 9600.

+📸 Gallery

+Here are some pictures of the final build.

+Front View

+Top-Down View